syncfusion-content/blazor-docs/blazor/speeddial/template.md

 ![Blazor SpeedDial with ItemTemplate](./images/ItemTemplate.png)

-## Popup Template
+## Popup template

-You can use the [`PopupTemplate`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Buttons.SfSpeedDial.html#Syncfusion_Blazor_Buttons_SfSpeedDial_PopupTemplate) tag directive to get or set a template content popup of SpeedDialItem.
+You can use the [PopupTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Buttons.SfSpeedDial.html#Syncfusion_Blazor_Buttons_SfSpeedDial_PopupTemplate) to set a template content for popup of  SpeedDial component.
 The template content is defined as a child content of `PopupTemplate` tag directive.

 {% tabs %}
 {% highlight razor %}